steveh250/Unix-Menu-Program/README.md

  - General code improvements
    - [x] Changed kerbpass to passwd
    - [x] Fixed a bug where after an execution the menu would redraw and leave the last menu option number selected displayed at the bottom of the screen - there was an redundant printw() - echo() had already been set.
+   - [ ] Handle the lines longer than 30 or 80 chars so it doesn't mess up the menu

 Licensing
 =========